Discover your body's 6 natural defense barriers against SIBO

 What is SIBO?

 SIBO is defined as the presence of excessive bacteria in the small intestine.
-Say the problem is that there are too much bacteria and/or the wrong type of bacteria present in the wrong place.
+Say the problem is that there are too many bacteria and/or the wrong type of bacteria present in the wrong place.
 If you have SIBO, then you may experience excess/trapped gas, (extreme) bloating, diarrhea and/or constipation, abdominal pain, cramping, food sensitivities, chronic fatigue, brain fog, skin issues, and the list goes on.
 (1)(2)

-Now, many people solely focus on just eliminating the overgrowth by using herbals or even antibiotics or being on strict diets, which can be a crucial part of the process.
+Now, many people solely focus on eliminating the overgrowth by using herbals or even antibiotics or being on strict diets, which can be a crucial part of the process.
 Still, more important is finding and resolving the root causes of SIBO, whenever possible, to prevent relapse.

 Let's look at some of them one by one: